Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Paperanian

 The Paperanian is a mix between the Papillon and the Pomeranian.
-It has erect ears, a curly tail, and a lot of hair on its backside.
-It’s a gentle dog that likes to be the center of attention.
-It also enjoys going for short walks and being outside.
+They have erect ears, a curly tail, and a lot of hair on their backside.
+They’re gentle and like to be the center of attention.
+They also enjoy going for short walks and playing outside.

 2. Papeagle